mittelmark/DGTcl/lib/mkdoc/mkdoc.md

 - 2020-09-01 Roxygen2 plugin
 - 2020-11-09 argument --run supprt
 - 2020-11-10 Release 0.4
+- 2020-11-11 command line option  --run with seconds
+- 2020-12-30 Release 0.5 (rox2md @section support with preformatted, emph and strong/bold)
+- 2022-02-11 Release 0.6.0
+     - parsing yaml header
+     - workaround for images
+     - making standalone using tpack.tcl [mkdoc-0.6.bin](https://github.com/mittelmark/DGTcl/blob/master/bin/mkdoc-0.6.bin)
+     - terminal help update and cleanup
+     - moved to Github in Wiki
+     - code cleanup

 ## <a name='todo'>TODO</a>

 - extract Roxygen2 documentation codes from R files (done)
-- standalone files using mk_tm module maker (done, just using cat ;)
+- standalone files using something like mk_tm module maker (done, just using tpack ;)
 - support for \_\_PKGVERSION\_\_ and \_\_PKGNAME\_\_ replacements at least in Tcl files and via command line for other file types (done)

 ## <a name='authors'>AUTHOR(s)</a>